-The Government confirmed in April 2019 that it would "fully fund" the additional teachers' pension contributions that state-funded school and college employers need to make in 2019-20.
+In April 2019 the DfE confirmed it would "fully fund" the additional teachers' pension contributions state-funded school and college employers need to make in 2019-20.
 It said it would provide £940 million in funding, but arrangements for future years would be set at the next Spending Review.
 18 In 2019-20, the DfE is funding some of this additional cost from central budgets, with £654 million extra being provided by HM Treasury.

-At Spending Round 2019, the Government confirmed that around £1.5 billion would be made available for the additional pension contributions, in each year from 2020-21 to 2022-23.
+At Spending Round 2019, the 2017 Government confirmed that around £1.5 billion would be made available for the additional pension contributions, in each year from 2020-21 to 2022-23.